In previous years, picking ten best books was harder because I read nearly 200 books a year.

-These are the ten that stand out most to me as the very best and most notable.
+These are the ten that stand out most to me as the most notable and very best books of 2016 on my reading list.
 If you’re looking for something to kick off your 2017 reading year, all of these are excellent choices.

 When Breath Becomes Air by Paul Kalanithi